TeresaRem/CodingDojo/Algorithms/README.md

 ## Algorithms

 These are daily algorithm challenges completed during Coding Dojo.
-They are done in javascript (within html files).
+They are done in javascript.

 ## To Do